TUVIMEN/rule34-scraper/README.md

 # with-proxies

 Is a [script](/with-proxies) that takes the working directory and a file with proxy links.
 It splits the task for the proxies and downloads them independently in parallel.

+# Results

+You can see scraped results [here](https://huggingface.co/datasets/hexderm/rule34xxx).